nannourn/nannourn.github.io/content/posts/2021-04-24-the-curious-case-of-case-when/index.markdown

 tags: [stars, raster, cambodia, protected area]
 summary: Creating land cover classification maps in R with a handy .tiff image.
 ---
-While this post may only make sense for the graduate students who were enrolled in <a href="https://www.ersamlab.com">Kyla Dahlin</a>'s graduate GEO 837: Applications Terrestrial Remote Sensing class, it is fairly easy to produce a land cover classification map in R with a .tiff file if land cover designations were classified *a priori* and determined or known by the user.
+While this post may only make sense for the graduate students who were enrolled in <a href="https://www.ersamlab.com">Dr. Kyla Dahlin</a>'s graduate GEO 837: Applications Terrestrial Remote Sensing class, it is fairly easy to produce a land cover classification map in R with a .tiff file if land cover designations were classified *a priori* and determined or known by the user.

 For example, I obtained my .tiff image after running a Random Forest algorithm for my scene of interest in Google Earth Engine, [Phnom Prich Wildlife Sanctuary in Cambodia](https://wwf.panda.org/?273810/First-profile-of-Phnom-Prich-Wildlife-Sanctuary).
 During class, I remembered that I assigned a land cover value of 1 that corresponded to water, 2 corresponded to agriculture, 3 corresponded to canopy and 4 corresponded to clouds.
 Finally, 0 corresponded to NA values.
 [Read about classification in Google Earth Engine here.](https://developers.google.com/earth-engine/guides/classification)